BBj-Plugins/BBjPullToRefresh/docs/README.md

 - BBjPullToRefresh.setIconArrow
 - BBjPullToRefresh.setIconRefresh

-Icons are strings which can in any of the following formats:
+Icons are strings which can be in any of the following formats:

 - **Url**: (ex: /path/to/image.gif)
 - **Data Url**: (ex: data:image/jpeg;base64,/9j/4SDpRXhpZgAAT....)